pallets-eco/wtforms/docs/ext.rst

 ~~~~~~~~~~~~
 .. module:: wtforms.ext.django.templatetags.wtforms

-Django templates does not allow arbitrarily calling functions with parameters,
+Django templates do not allow arbitrarily calling functions with parameters,
 making it impossible to use the html attribute rendering feature of WTForms.
 To
 alleviate this, we provide a templatetag.